A Generalized Block Circulant Preconditioner for Crank-Nicolson All-at-Once Systems with Applications to Option Pricing PDEs: A PinT preconditioner and the spectra analysis

-In \cref{eq3.2}, step-(a) and step-(c) can be computed efficiently via FFTs (i.e., fast Fourier transforms).
-In step-(b), the complex-shifted linear systems can be solved by using some sparse direct solvers, since $A$ is generally a sparse matrix.
-For example, if $\mathcal{L} = \kappa \Delta$, the fast discrete sine transform (DST) is used in step-(b). \begin{remark} Similar to the tricks in \cite{gu2021note,lin2021all}, we find that the complex eigenvalues/eigenvectors of $C_{\ell}^{(\alpha)}$ ($\ell = 1,2$) appear in conjugate pairs.
-Thus, we only need to solve for the first $\left \lceil \frac{M + 1}{2} \right \rceil$ systems in step-(b).
-The remaining systems are solved by conjugating the obtained solutions in order to reduce the computational cost. \end{remark} \begin{remark} For the preconditioner $P_1$ (i.e., $\alpha = 1$), the invertibility is equivalent to the invertibility of the complex matrices $\lambda_{1,k}I - \lambda_{2,k}\tilde{A}~(k = 1,2,\cdots,M)$.
-However, when $\alpha = 1$, then it obviously follows that $\lambda_{1,1} = 0$ and $\lambda_{2,k} = 1$, cf.~Eq.~\cref{eigCx}.
-If the space-discretization matrix $A$ of some particular PDEs is singular, it implies that the preconditioner $P_1$ becomes singular and fails to be a valid preconditioner.
-Note that this difficulty has not been discussed and shown in the existing literatures \cite{lin2021all,Liu2020,McDonald18,WU2021}. \end{remark}
+In \eqref{eq3.2}, step-(a) and step-(c) can be computed efficiently via FFTs (i.e., fast Fourier transforms).
+In step-(b), the complex-shifted linear systems can be solved by using some sparse direct solvers since $A$ is generally a sparse matrix.
+For example, if $\mathcal{L} = \kappa \Delta$, the fast discrete sine transform (DST) is used in step-(b). \begin{remark} Similar to the tricks in \cite{lin2021all,gu2021note}, we find that the complex eigenvalue/eigenvector of $C_{\ell}^{(\alpha)}$ ($\ell = 1,2$) appear in conjugate pairs.
+Thus, we only need to solve first $\left \lceil \frac{N_t + 1}{2} \right \rceil$ systems in step-(b).
+The remaining systems are solved by conjugating the obtained solutions in order to reduce the computational cost. \end{remark} \begin{remark} For the preconditioner $\mathcal{P}_1$ (i.e., $\alpha = 1$), its invertibility is equivalent to the invertibilities of complex matrices $\lambda_{1,k}I_s - \lambda_{2,k}\tilde{A}~(k = 1,2,\cdots,N_t)$.
+However, when $\alpha = 1$, then it obviously follows that $\lambda_{1,1} = 0$ and $\lambda_{2,1} = 1$, cf.~Eq.~\eqref{eigCx}.
+If the space-discretization matrix $A$ of some particular PDEs is singular, then it means that the preconditioner $\mathcal{P}_1$ becomes singular and fails to be a valid preconditioner.
+Unfortunately, such a difficulty has not been discussed and shown in the existing literature \cite{McDonald18,lin2021all,Liu2020,WU2021}. \end{remark}